This article explores evidence for the positive effects that exercise can have on surviving several types of cancer by answering these questions:

-Cancer Research UK has reviewed the evidence.
-Its verdict is that physical activity reduces the risk of bowel cancer, breast cancer and womb cancer – and may also reduce the risk of other cancers, including prostate cancer and lung cancer.
+Cancer Research UK has reviewed the evidence for the effects of exercise on various cancers, and its verdict is that physical activity reduces the risk of bowel cancer, breast cancer and womb cancer.
+However, exercise may also reduce the risk of other cancers, including prostate cancer and lung cancer.

 Can exercise help tackle some of the side effects of cancer treatment?

-People being treated for cancer can suffer a range of physical symptoms, arising from the treatment.
-These can include.
+People being treated for cancer can often suffer a range of physical symptoms arising from the treatment.
+These side effects can include:

 - muscle wasting

-They can also experience difficulty focusing, reading and driving.
-These physical and mental effects can lead to a reduced quality of life and even depression.
-This means exercise isn’t likely to be first thing on their mind.
+Physical and mental effects such as these can lead to a reduced quality of life and even to depression.
+This means that for someone with cancer exercise is not likely to be high on their list of immediate priorities.